CyVerse-learning-materials/foss-2020/Containers/introtocontainers.rst

 **What is a container?**
 ------------------------

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+A container image includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 **Why use containers?**